jnixy/website/content/publication/02-alleged-ferg-effect/index.md

----
++++
+title = "The Alleged Ferguson Effect and Police Willingness to Engage in Community Partnership"

+authors = ["Scott Wolfe", "admin"]

+publication = "*Law and Human Behavior*, 40(1), 1-10"

+date = "2016-02-01T00:00:00Z"

+publishDate = "2016-02-01T00:00:00Z"

+summary = "Upon surveying 567 sheriff's deputies, we found little support for the Ferguson Effect."

+tags = ["Police", "Ferguson Effect", "De-policing", "Organizational justice", "Self-legitimacy", "Survey"]

-abstract: 'In response to increasing violent crime rates in several U.S. cities over the past year, some have pointed the finger of blame at de-policing, a result of the so-called “Ferguson Effect.”
+abstract = 'In response to increasing violent crime rates in several U.S. cities over the past year, some have pointed the finger of blame at de-policing, a result of the so-called “Ferguson Effect.”
 Although the Ferguson Effect on crime rates remains an open question, there may also be a Ferguson Effect on other aspects of police